-- The Support Worker may function as part of the management/duty management rota as and when required. - The Support Worker will complete any other duties as could be reasonably expected in the fulfilment of this role.
+• The Assistant Support Worker will complete any other duties as could be reasonably expected of someone in the fulfilment of this role.

 Key Performance Indicators

 KPIs will be identified for this post in the seven performance areas as appropriate to the Job Description.